exogen/script-atomic-onload/README.md

 be used on sites that already use jQuery, you need to use `jQuery.noConflict` to keep yours isolated.
-The problem comes when you load your version of jQuery, and before its `onload` callback gets called, other code on the site can see it and, mistaking it for a different instance of jQuery, starts attaching plugins and such to it.
+The problem comes when you load your version of jQuery, and before its `onload` callback gets called, other code on the site can see it and, mistaking it for a different instance of jQuery, start attaching plugins and such to it.
 Eventually your `noConflict` gets called, but it’s too late – the plugins are attached to the wrong instance.